CIP-0102

 The royalty NFT must have an identical policy id as the collection.

-The asset name must be 001f4d70526f79616c7479 (hex encoded), it contains the CIP-0067 label 500 followed by the word "Royalty".
+The asset name must begin with 001f4d70526f79616c7479 (hex encoded), it contains the CIP-0067 label 500 followed by the word "Royalty".

 Example: